 Poor quality wipers: I have friends that complain that their wipers started squeaking after a week of installation.
 This is usually due to buying poor quality wipers.

-If having this problem and you bought the wipers at premium prices, they might have stayed in the box for a long time, making the rubber hard or cracked.
+If having this problem and bought the wipers at premium prices, they might have stayed in the box for a long time, making the rubber hard or cracked.

 Are you having this problem?
 You should replace the wipers immediately.